 5. Adjust your expectations for spending in retirement.

-“Recent research by T. Rowe Price shows that real spending often decreases throughout retirement,” says Ward.
-In fact, 70% of retirees choose to reduce their spending to maintain their savings balance.1 You can help make sure your savings will support you through retirement by planning to adjust your retirement withdrawals based on how conditions unfold in the future.
-This mindset may benefit your retirement plan even in the face of rising inflation.
+“Research by T. Rowe Price shows that real spending, on average, decreases throughout retirement,” says Ward.
+In fact, 70% of retirees manage their money to preserve their assets.1 You can help make sure your savings will support you through retirement by planning to adjust your retirement withdrawals based on how conditions unfold in the future.
+This mindset may benefit your retirement plan even in the face of inflationary environments.

-Planning Today Can Help You Be Better Prepared for the Future
+Planning Today Can Better Prepare You for the Future

 Ultimately, inflation is one of many risks you will need to consider as you prepare for retirement.
 Having an appropriate plan in place to build your wealth can help you retire comfortably and on your terms.
 To be sure your plan remains on track, it’s also important to monitor your retirement portfolio at least annually so that you can adjust as needed.